 Chapel Down in Tenterden offers guided tours around their rolling vineyards and state-of-the-art winery.
 After learning about the intricate art of wine-making, tutored tasting sessions let you sample some of their prestigious bottles.

-Named English Wine Producer of the Year at the 2017 International Wine and Spirit Competition, Gusbourne in Appledore boasts a variety of guided and self-guided tours, including their exclusive tailor-made private tours – a true treat for wine connoisseurs.
+Named English Wine Producer of the Year at the 2017 International Wine and Spirit Competition, Gusbourne in Appledore boasts a variety of guided and self-guided tours.
+Their exclusive tailor-made private tours are a true treat for wine connoisseurs.
 Feel free to drop by Gusbourne‘s tasting room at any time for sampling sessions.